glamdigital/sensing-evolution/README.md

 >It's necessary to either remove these rows, or else clean up the exported csv.
 OpenOffice doesn't suffer from this problem, but can only export one sheet at a time.

 The following task then converts the data to the json format read by the app

     grunt convertData

-### Testing

-Tests are configured using jasmine.

-Add spec files to test/specs/*Specs.js and can be run in the PhantomJS headless browser with the following Grunt task:

-    grunt test